Skip to main content

 Council of Europe (CoE)

 Poland joined the Council of Europe in 1991 and has 12 seats in its Parliamentary Assembly.
 The Lisbon Convention (Convention on the Recognition of Qualifications concerning Higher Education in the European Region), drafted by the CoE and UNESCO, was ratified by Poland in December 2003 and came into force in 2004.
-Like the other member states, Poland has its representatives in the Governing Board of the European Centre for Modern Languages and in the Platform on Ethics, Transparency and Integrity in Education (ETINED) of the CoE.
+Poland has its representatives in the Governing Board of the European Centre for Modern Languages and in the Education Policy Advisors Network (EPAN) and the Platform on Ethics, Transparency and Integrity in Education (ETINED) of the CoE.

 United Nations Organisation for Education, Science and Culture (UNESCO)

-Like commissions in other member states, the Polish National Commission for UNESCO (information in Polish only) acts as a liaison between the Organisation and Polish government agencies and non-governmental organisations, coordinates its activities in the country and undertakes promotion and information activities (conferences, seminars and workshops).
+Like commissions in other member states, the Polish National Commission for UNESCO acts as a liaison between the UN and Polish government agencies and non-governmental organisations, coordinates its activities in the country and carries out promotion and information activities (conferences, seminars and workshops).
 Currently, the Commission carries out three UNESCO programmes in the field of education:

 • Education for All: various activities supporting the implementation of the UN agenda for universal and equal access to education;

-• Associated Schools: a network of schools undertaking activities to support the achievement of the UNESCO aims and the Sustainable Development Agenda 2030.
-Currently, there are 104 associated schools in Poland.
+• Associated Schools: a network of nursery schools and schools undertaking activities to support the achievement of the UNESCO aims and the Sustainable Development Agenda 2030.
+There are 103 associated nursery schools and schools in Poland.

 International statistics on education